Testing Guide

 Game Type Transition

-: Seeds the factory with legacy permissioned games, ensures the respected game type is restored, and verifies the proposer starts producing freshTEST_GAME_TYPE
+test_game_type_transition_skips_legacy_game(): Seeds the factory with a single legacy permissioned game, ensures the respected game type is restored, and verifies the proposer starts producing freshTEST_GAME_TYPEgames without touching legacy one.
+The test also asserts that historical mock games remainIN_PROGRESS. -

 Game Chain Validation Scenarios